Worthing F.C. Women

 Worthing Football Club are an English association football club based in Worthing, West Sussex, fielding men's and women's teams.
-From 2021—22 season the women's team will play in the London and South East Women's Regional Football League Premier Division.
-This followed Worthing having led Division One South of the London and South East Women's Regional Football League in both 2019—20 and 2020—21 until both seasons being curtailed due to the Covid-19 pandemic.
+The women's team currently play in The FA Women's National League Division One South West, having been moved laterally from The FA Women's National League Division one South East in the previous season.
+This followed Worthing having won Division One South of the London and South East Women's Regional Football League in 2021-22 having led in 2019—20 and 2020—21 until both seasons were curtailed due to the COVID-19 pandemic.
 The club plays at Woodside Road.

 Former Brighton & Hove Albion Women and Lewes F.C.
-Women manager John Donoghue was appointed manager in April 2021.
+Women manager John Donoghue was appointed manager in 2021 and in 2024 the manager was Jesus Corden.